Last updated: April 23rd, 2020

 Just like Banff, Lake Louise another famous landmark.
 Named after the daughter of Queen Victoria, the stunning turquoise-coloured lake is surrounded by mountains and glaciers.
 It’s also home to the Fairmont Chateau Lake Louise, a luxury resort hotel that overlooks the lake.
 Winter or summer, the lake is well worth a visit.
 You can also go hiking, rent a canoe, or simply stroll through the Fairmont and have a beer.
 If you’re here around January or February, you might even catch the incredible Ice Magic Festival.

-Located not too far from Lake Louise, Moraine Lake has become one of the most photographed locations in all of Canada.
+Located not too far from Lake Louise, Moraine Lake has become one of the most photographed locations in all of Canada and one of the top things to do in Lake Louise.
 In our opinion, it’s even more beautiful than Lake Louise, due mostly to the mountains looking so much bigger.
 This glacier-fed lake situated in the Valley of the Ten Peaks attracts thousands of tourists during the summer to see its beautiful turquoise colour and the stunning scenery surrounding it.
 However, it’s become a victim of its own success as well.
 In the summer, you will need to arrive very, very early in the morning, possibly before 6 or 7 am.
 If not, you will most likely need to take a shuttle as the parking lot at the lake is too small to accommodate all the visitors.
 In the winter, it’s closed due to avalanches.